Personalized Valentine Gift Box

-I guess I can't get enough of these paper mache heart boxes this year.
+Want to make a personalized Valentine gift box for someone special?
+It is easy to do!
+I guess I can’t get enough of these paper mache heart boxes.
 I gave mini heart boxes a glittery makeover for my first 12 Months of Martha project, and this time around I turned the larger hearts into personalized keepsake boxes.

 Similar to my glittered boxes, I wanted to create a Valentine’s gift that would last long past Feb.
 14. While these can hold treats as a gift box, they can be repurposed to hold so many different things after Valentine’s Day.
 I used Martha Stewart craft paints and stencils to give them the personalized look.

 I made a box for my little niece Delaney and nephew Oliver, and filled each with a heart-shaped sugar cookie cut to just fit inside of the box.
 This was an extra special project for me, because it carries on a tradition started by my Grandma Vera.
 Every year she would make the grandkids a giant heart cookie with our names on it.
 She made this special cinnamon frosting (made by melting red hots candies in water and mixing with powdered sugar – oh so good!).
 The cookies were out of this world, and as a kid the giant size of them made them amazing!

 I want to keep the tradition going by making them for the little ones in my family each Valentine’s Day.
 I thought these personalized boxes would be the perfect thing to hold them.

 Stenciling is a type of project that requires a little more time and a careful touch than I tend to give projects.
 It takes a couple hours to complete a box to accommodate drying time.
 However, the results are so special!
 These boxes aren’t just for Valentine’s Day – you can make them as a one-of-a-kind gift any time of the year.
 Here’s how: